ane/vigil/README.md

 Vigil can be used to monitor logs asynchronously as a stream.
 If you are creating an event-driven system, it's easy to create an event filter with Vigil.

-Because the produced streams are Manifold streams, which acts as a general-purpose compability layer, the file streams can be easily [connected](https://github.com/ztellman/manifold/blob/master/docs/stream.md) into other Clojure constructs, such as [core.async](https://github.com/clojure/core.async), lazy sequences, promises, the list goes on.
+Because the produced streams are Manifold streams, which act as a general-purpose compability layers for asynchronous communication, the file streams can be easily [connected](https://github.com/ztellman/manifold/blob/master/docs/stream.md) into other Clojure constructs, such as [core.async](https://github.com/clojure/core.async), lazy sequences, promises, the list goes on.
 See the [example](#example).